 At FindLaw, I was part of a team of writer coaches.
 It was our job to help writers who were struggling and get them back on track.
-We also took turns sending out weekly emails addressing common questions, changes to rules or processes or recurring errors that we were seeing.
+We also took turns sending out weekly emails addressing common questions, changes to rules or processes and recurring errors that we were seeing.
 I was developing the following email when I got laid off.

 Don't Rely Too Heavily On AI